zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 KNOWN ISSUE: Machine rules don't support putting the terrain produce as the input item query yet.
 I forgor to implement this feature, so the Tapper API isn't quite deprecated yet if you need it.
+Let me know if you want this feature.

 ---